 Figure 1.
-(A) Schematic representation of spheroid formation using ultra-low attachment (ULA) 96-well round bottom plates, with optional use of rBM.
+Spontaneous and rBM-mediated spheroid formation.
+(A) Schematic representation of spheroid formation using ultra-low attachment 96-well round bottom plates, with optional use of rBM.
 Individual steps marked by (i-iii).
 (B) Schematic representation of spheroid formation using the hanging drop method.
 Individual steps are marked by (i-iii) (C) Representative images of rBM-mediated spheroid formation of SKBr-3 cells.
-Cells were seeded in ULA 96-well round bottom plates with increasing concentrations of rBM, in the form of LDEV-free, reduced growth factor Geltrex, and grown for 9 days.
+Cells were seeded in ultra-low attachment 96-well round bottom plates with increasing concentrations of rBM and grown for 9 days.
 Scale bar: 100 µm.
 3 n.
-(D) Representative images of BxPC-3, MiaPaCa and Panc-1 cells seeded for spheroid formation in ULA 96-well round bottom plates with concentrations of rBM from 0.5-2.5 %.
+(D) Representative images of BxPC-3, MiaPaCa and Panc-1 cells seeded for spheroid formation in ultra-low attachment 96-well round bottom plates with concentrations of rBM from 0.5-2.5 %.
 Spheroids were grown for 4 days.
 Scale bar: 250 µm.
 3 n.

 Figure 2.
-(A) Schematic representation of the 3D cell viability assay, CellTiter Glo 3D.
+Principle and evaluation of the cell viability assay.
+(A) Schematic representation of the 3D cell viability assay.
 Individual steps denoted by (i-iv).
 (B) Luminescent signal as a function of ATP concentration.
-Dilutions of ATP were plated in a 96-well plate and CellTiter reagent added to each well.
+Dilutions of ATP were plated in a 96-well plate and cell viability reagent added to each well.
 Luminescence was recorded after 30 min at 405 nm.
 1 n.
 (C) Viability, measured as luminescence, of control and chemotherapy-treated MCF-7 spheroids.
-MCF-7 cells were seeded in ULA round-bottom plates, and were grown for 7 days.
+MCF-7 cells were seeded in ultra-low attachment round-bottom plates, and were grown for 7 days.
 Chemotherapy treatment (5 μM Cisplatin, 5 μM Doxorubicin and 30 nM 5-FU) was applied on day 2 and 4.
 Bars represent mean values with SD.
 1 n.
-(D) Luminescent signal as function of the number of MCF-7 cell seeded.
+(D) Luminescent signal as function of the number of MCF-7 cells seeded.
 MCF-7 cells were seeded in 96-well plates at the indicated cell number and allowed to grow for 48 hours, after which cell viability was measured.
 Error bars represent SD.
 1 n.
 (E) As described in D for MDA-MB-231 cells.

 Figure 3.
+Effects of treatment regimens on spheroid morphology and cell viability.
 (A) Representative images of MDA-MB-231 spheroids on day 2, 4 and 7.
-MDA-MB-231 cells were seeded in ULA round bottom 96-well plates, grown 7 days and treated with increasing doses of chemotherapy on day 2 and 4. .
+MDA-MB-231 cells were seeded in ultra-low attachment round bottom 96-well plates.
+Treatment with increasing doses of chemotherapy was started on day 2, at which time all spheroids were of similar size.
+Rows show spheroids at increasing doses of chemotherapy, and columns show spheroids representative of size at day 2, 4, and 7 at the indicated dose.
+The lowest dose was 18.75 nM Cisplatin, 18.75 nM Doxorubicin, 0.0625 nM 5-Fluorouracil (5-FU) and this dose was doubled for each image shown, resulting in a maximal dose of 0.3 µM Cisplatin, 0.3 µM Doxorubicin and 2 nM 5-FU.
 Scale bar: 100 µm.
 2 n.
 (B) Viability of MDA-MB-231 spheroids, measured as luminescence, after 7 days of chemotherapeutic treatment.
 The bars represent mean values with SEM.
 2 n.
-(C+D) Representative images of MDA-MB-231 (C) and MCF-7 spheroids (D) on day 2, 4, 7 and for MCF-7 spheroids 9.
-Cells seeded as in (A) and treated with either chemotherapy (18.75 nM Cisplatin, 18.75 nM Doxorubicin, 0.0625 nM 5-FU) on day 2 and 4 (C) or with 2 µM Tamoxifen on day 2, 4 and 7 (D).
+(C,D) Representative images of MDA-MB-231 (C) and MCF-7 spheroids (D) on day 2, 4, 7 and for MCF-7 spheroids 9.
+Cells seeded as in (A) and treated with either chemotherapy (Chemo, 18.75 nM Cisplatin, 18.75 nM Doxorubicin, 0.0625 nM 5-FU) on day 2 and 4 (C) or with 2 µM Tamoxifen (Tam) on day 2, 4 and 7 (D).
 Scale bar: 100 µm.
 4 n and 3 n, respectively.
-(E+F) Viability, measured as luminescence, on day 7 and 9 for (C) and (D), respectively.
+(E,F) Viability, measured as luminescence, on day 7 and 9 for (C) and (D), respectively.
 To test for statistically significant difference between conditions an unpaired Student’s t-test was performed. **** denotes p < 0.0001.